Jest4/postcode-demo/README.md

    npm run dev
    ```

-5. For local testing, fire up the api
+5. For local testing, fire up the API server
     IN A NEW TERMINAL in the root folder
    ```bash
    node local.js